 A customer who is on the fence about how they might use a hammock would benefit greatly in using the Grand Trunk Double.
 A great all-around hammock should be light, compact, comfortable and versatile — and this one meets all those requirements.
 Whether looking to investing in a new kind of adventure or simply dipping a toe in the water of hammock camping, a user will get much more than the price tag's value out of this product.
 Other hammocks can serve multiple uses as well, yet none of the Parachute singles or doubles were as comfortable to camp in.

-Of the three tested doubles, the Grand Trunk presents the best value at $70, not to mention it comes with a decent set of cord and carabiners included.
+Of the three tested doubles, the Grand Trunk presents the best value, not to mention it comes with a decent set of cord and carabiners included.
 Value is also added in durability, and the strong parachute nylon means that this hammock will remain a part of your collection for years to come.

 This hammock is the answer to the question "what hammock would be the one you took to a deserted island, if you could take only one?"
 While those who are serious backpackers might be more interested in a hammock with a bug net or rain fly included, such as the Hennessy Expedition Asym, or a lighter travel sized version, most users would benefit from this hammock above all others.
 For this reason we awarded the Grand Trunk Double our Top Pick award for best double hammock and would recommend it to anyone looking to start "hanging out."